- Acer Aspire V15 Nitro

 - I know.

-Have had this pre-owned BMW 318d Touring for nearly 4 years and 80,000 km.
+Have had this pre-owned BMW 318d Touring for well over 5 years and over 90,000 km.
 All great, other than the unfortunate fact that it’s been hit, like, four times now.
 Well, that and the sticky inner door handle thing.
 Note to self: interior color’s “Venetian Beige.”